byt3bl33d3r/CrackMapExec/README.md

 ## :triangular_flag_on_post: Sponsors

-If you want to sponsors this project and have the latest updates on CME, latest issues fixed, latest features, please support us on https://porchetta.industries/
+If you do want to sponsors this project and have the latest updates on CME, latest issues fixed, latest features, please support us on https://porchetta.industries/

 ## Official Discord Channel